janattig/Trouble-In-MC-Town/README.md

 # Trouble In MC Town

-This Minecraft datapack provides my own implementation of the once popular gamemode *Trouble in Terrorist Town (TTT)* which is well known from games like Garrys Mod and Counter Strike.
+This Minecraft datapack is inspired by the once popular gamemode *Trouble in Terrorist Town (TTT)* from games like Garrys Mod and Counter Strike and tries to emulate this gamemode in Minecraft.

 For getting started, you might want to [install](https://github.com/janattig/Trouble-In-MC-Town#installation) the datapack and start a round with your friends, following the [*How to play* section](#how-to-play) of the Readme.